Jaredslocker21/organic_cat/README.md

   * My Account -> logout.html - Visible to logged in users

   * Cart ->

+**Base Setup User Stories**

+The following stories were implemented in order to set up a base structure for all the HTML pages and the core installations and configurations needed to run the application.
+While these do not show as individual features, they were stories completed that were needed to implement all of the stories above.

+As I am a student I will most likely revisit some of these ideas as making migrations or adjusting to design and learning curve.

+``As a developer, I need to create the base.html page and structure so that other pages can reuse the layout``

+``As a developer, I need to create static resources so that images, css and javascript work on the website``

+``As a developer, I need to set up the project so that it is ready for implementing the core features``

 Implementation: ``As a developer, I need to create the Home Page with content.``